hashgraph/guardian/Methodology Library/GoldStandard/Metered Energy Cooking/readme.md

 <h3> Step By Step </h3>

-<h4> Registry(Gold Standard) Responsibilities </h4>
+<h4> Registry(Gold Standard) Flow </h4>

 Registry is allowed to publish and edit policy config, schemas, tokens and all the workflow logic associated with it.
-They are also responsible for approving projects, project proponents and VVBs.
+They are responsible for approving projects, project proponents, VVBs, and credit issue requests.

 1. Login into the service using registry credentials